 Open to the public to meet, stay, play and pray, year-round at Mo-Ranch!

 Nestled on 500-acres along the spring-fed Guadalupe River, Presbyterian Mo-Ranch Assembly is located in the heart of the beautiful Hill Country in Hunt, Texas.
 Mo-Ranch is open to the public for spiritual retreats, conferences, summer and day camps, weddings, reunions, group meetings, corporate retreats, vacation getaways and individual reservations.
 Enjoy an overnight stay with conference center facilities, hotel rooms, unique historical housing and group lodging.
 The public is always welcome to come and play for the day with a guest pass!

 Come and explore the adventure of the Hill Country with an abundance of land and water recreation, sports activities, hiking trails, high and low ropes course and the great outdoors.

-With over 20,000 square feet of meeting space, lodging for up to 525 and incredible scenic views, Mo-Ranch is the perfect venue to host your next event.
-There is a space for every type of event, conference, group or retreat.
+With over 20,000 square feet of meeting space, lodging for up to 525 and incredible scenic views, Mo-Ranch is the perfect venue for every type of event, conference, group or retreat.
 Choose from first-class meeting facilities that range from large auditoriums to smaller classroom and breakout spaces.

 Mo-Ranch offers hospitality unlike any other, with a wide variety of lodging with rustic touches of the Hill Country intertwined throughout.
-We have individual hotel rooms, large bunk rooms, campgrounds, group lodging and private riverfront casitas.
-Come stay year-round at Mo-Ranch and experience the beautiful Texas Hill Country.
+Accommodations include hotel rooms, scenic campgrounds, group lodging, cottages, historical mansions and private waterfront casitas.

 Uniquely tailored dining, from casual to gourmet, is available to guests staying at Mo-Ranch.
-Breakfast, lunch and dinner are served daily in the King Dining Hall, prepared with fresh ingredients by an experienced culinary staff.
 Don’t miss the outdoor barbecue served on Wednesday and Saturday evenings along the banks of the Guadalupe during summer months!